Encrypting data with S3cmd

-S3cmd can encrypt your data while uploading to DreamObjects.
-To use this functionality, you must first configure your .s3cfg file as shown in this article:
+S3cmd encrypts your data as it uploads to DreamObjects.
+To use this feature, configure your .s3cfg file as described in this article:

 Open the file in your user's directory.